 Symptoms of bowel cancer include blood in your stools (poo), an unexplained change in your bowel habits, such as prolonged diarrhoea or constipation, and unexplained weight loss.

 Most bowel cancers develop from tiny growths inside the colon or rectum called 'polyps', which look like small spots on the bowel lining or like cherries on stalks.
 Not all polyps become cancerous.
-If polyps are removed, the risk of bowel cancer is reduced.
+If polyps are removed, the risk of bowel cancer is significantly reduced.

 Bowel cancer can be treated using a combination of surgery, chemotherapy, radiotherapy and, in some cases, biological therapy.
 As with most types of cancer, the chance of a complete cure depends on how far the cancer has advanced by the time it is diagnosed.